SAP/project-foxhound/README.md

 ./mach run
 ```

+### Docker Containers
+Instructions for building and running project "Foxhound" inside a docker container (useful for getting dependencies right) can be found in the [dockerfiles](dockerfiles) folder.

 ## Internals

 The main classes used to represent taint information are located in [taint](taint).
 These are used by both Spidermonkey (the JavaScript engine)